Grass and Hay for Rabbits

-Oat and barley are types of grass which are usually grown for their cereal grain.
+Oat, wheat and barley are types of grass which are usually grown for their cereal grain.
 When harvested before the seed heads have ripened they can also be fed as any other grass hay.
-Once the grain has ripen and the plant has turned from green to golden brown, the stems loose their nutritional value and are used instead as beeding in the form of straw.
+Once the grain has ripened and the plant has turned from green to golden brown, the stems loose their nutritional value and are used instead as bedding in the form of straw.
 It's easy to tell the difference by the colour, straw is yellow and hay is green.

 Good hay should be green, smell sweet not mouldy, and not contain a lot of dust.
 The greener hay is, the closer it is nutritionally to grass.
 Hay on the browner end of the scale will contain plenty of fibre but will have less nutrients.

 You may need to shop around to find good quality hay as some pre-packaged pet shop hay can be quite poor quality.
 If you have a farm, stables or feed store near you these can be a good source of hay.
 If you have room to store it or many rabbits to feed, buying hay by the bale is generally much cheaper.